Estimated Reading Time: 10 Minutes

 Overall, throughout your 50s your body is still capable of achieving great aesthetic change and the right lifestyle choices will carry you through into later life.
 One of the biggest battles I’ve observed with my clients in their 50s that I haven’t touched on yet is the battle to garner the belief that it’s still possible for them to lean up, gain muscle and regain good movement.

-Whilst I never advocate short term measures, with belief being half the battle, it’s important to get early wins, which I believe is best done with optimisation and contrast to the lifestyle you lead on the way into a new regime, gaining the right advice or carrying out adequate research will serve you well to get the initial momentum you need and prove to yourself that you can achieve your goals in your 50s and beyond.
+Whilst I never advocate short term measures, with belief being half the battle, it’s important to get early wins, which I believe is best done with optimisation and contrast to the lifestyle you previously led on the way into a new regime, gaining the right advice or carrying out adequate research will serve you well to get the initial momentum you need and prove to yourself that you can achieve your goals in your 50s and beyond.